slowernews/wisdom-tldr/README.md

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

+> *'There comes a time when you ought to start doing what you want.
+Take a job that you love.
+You will jump out of bed in the morning.
+I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

 > *'You have only so much energy and so much time.
 Every moment wasted on the affairs of others subtracts from your strength.'*